 Lesley Wallington is a professional artist and tutor with more than 20 years’ experience.
 During this time she has collected a series of awards for her unique and innovative paintings and has followed her journey in water based media through studies at the ANU.
 As a teacher Lesley combines theory and technical advice with straightforward practical instruction on working with watercolour, gouache, pencil, ink and collage.
 With an in depth knowledge of her medium and extensive experience teaching all age groups and levels, Lesley has the ability to inspire and direct a class while encouraging the unique style of individual students.

-Damien Esquerré is a biologist, researcher and PhD student specialized in snake and lizard evolution.
-He is also an extraordinary nature photographer with over 10 years of experience, having travelled to some of the wildest places in South and Central America, Australia and Asia exclusively to photograph wildlife and nature.
+Dr. Damien Esquerré is a biologist and researcher who specializes in snake and lizard evolution.
+He is also an extraordinary nature photographer with over 10 years of experience, having travelled to some of the wildest places in South and Central America, Australia and Asia (including our 2019 Borneo field trip) exclusively to photograph wildlife and nature.
 His photos have appeared on several books, expos, magazines, scientific journal covers, newspapers and websites.
+Damien teaches nature photography courses and workshops at NatureArt Lab.

 Ellouise Theron grew up in South Africa and her art developed from a young age as an expression of her passion for the African bush and its animals.
 She spent a few years in the Middle East and the colours of this harsh region have influenced her art direction.
 Her art does not merely copy nature but brings the subjects to life by capturing the essence of every creature.
 She believes in painting what is in your heart and that people need to get out into nature to meet and experience the animals you intend to paint.
 Living and painting in the Canberra 'the bush capital' for the past eight years, Ellouise has recently turned her focus to Australian wildlife.
 Ellouise graduated in Graphic Design from the University of Pretoria and she is also a qualified teacher.
 She has taught art across the spectrum from junior school to adult classes.
 Drawing is fundamental to Ellouise's approach, along with colour and design.
 Her preferred medium is soft pastels with pastel pencils.
 Recognition for her work includes the Australian Artist Magazine and the Royal Canberra Show.